serokell/blog-posts/kframework/article.md

 ```
 The `InternalTextChache` has two fields:
   - `internedTexts` is a `HashMap` that stores all the interned strings
-  - `counter` is an incremental counter used to generate new unique IDs
+  - `counter` is an incremental counter used to generate new unique IDs since `HashMap.size` isn't a constant-time operation

 Finally, we define instances for our `InternedText`: